chiranji01/Cloud-Based-AI-Mood-Aware-Movie-Recommendation-System/README.md

 Development activities include:

-- Sprint planning
+- Sprint planning and task allocation
-- Task allocation
-- Frontend development
+- Frontend and backend development
-- Backend development
 - Recommendation engine development
-- Database development
-- Database integration
+- Database and API integration
-- API development
 - System integration
+- Testing
 - Cloud integration
-- Testing
 - Progress evaluation
-- Version control

-**Git and GitHub** are used for:
+**Git and GitHub** are used for version control, collaboration, and code integration.

-- Source code management
-- Team collaboration
-- Branch management
-- Code integration
-- Development tracking
-- Version control

-Team members work on their assigned components while the completed components are progressively integrated into the main MoodFlix system.

 ---